"ECHO-F Model to Expand Medication Assisted Treatment in Rural Primary Care," University of New Mexico.

 - What the Data Show:

-- Preliminary data show the Extensions for Community Healthcare Outcomes (ECHO) model is helpful for starting or expanding MAT for opioid use disorder in rural primary care in New Mexico.
+- The study is nearing its final year.
+Current data show the Extensions for Community Healthcare Outcomes (ECHO) model is helpful for starting or expanding MAT for opioid use disorder in rural primary care in New Mexico.

-- Data show that participants have overall positive experience with the ECHO-F intervention.
+- Published data show that participants have overall positive experience with the ECHO-F intervention (Salvador et al, 2019; Salvador et al 2020).

 - Many providers ask for and engage in additional supports to help them start or expand MAT (called “facilitation”).